ivynyayieka/tech_sec/README.md

 * The p-value in this case is large at 0.4807, indicating there is no statistically significant difference

 # Linear regressions
+Here is [a notebook where you can follow along](https://github.com/ivynyayieka/tech_sec/blob/main/sec_basic_regressions.ipynb) to see the details for this section.

 I ran linear regressions on the data to see if there are any patterns in the continuous data: